The Neutron Star Outer Crust Equation of State: A Machine Learning approach: Conclusions

 \section{Conclusions}

-In keeping with the importance of BE in nuclear physics, 3435 nuclei have been measured (or extrapolated) in the laboratories around the world in the latest atomic mass evaluation AME2016 \cite{Wang2017}.
-However a lot of excited and asymmetric neutron rich nuclei required in astrophysical context cannot be produced in the lab.
-Theory also cannot come to the aid of experiments in this case.
-The values of BE obtained within present theories differ from experimentally observed values by $\sigma_{\rm rms}\approx 3$ MeV for BW model \cite{Audi2012,Wang2012} to $\sigma_{\rm rms}\approx 0.3$ MeV for WS model \cite{Wang2014}.
-The error in the prediction in these theories is actually much larger for lighter nuclei and heavy nuclei with large neutron fraction which is relevance for astrophysical studies.
+In keeping with the importance of BE in nuclear physics, 3435 nuclei have been measured (or estimated) in the laboratories around the world in the atomic mass evaluation AME2016 \cite{Wang2017}. {This table was recently updated with the publication of the AME2020 table \cite{Huang:2021nwk}.} However a lot of excited and asymmetric neutron rich nuclei required in astrophysical contexts cannot be produced in the lab.
+Theory also cannot come to the aid of experiments in these cases.
+The values of BE obtained within the present theories differ from the experimentally observed values by $\sigma_{\rm rms}\approx 3$ MeV for the BW model \cite{Audi2012,Wang2012} to $\sigma_{\rm rms}\approx 0.3$ MeV for the WS model \cite{Wang2014}.
+The error in the prediction in these theories is actually much larger for lighter nuclei and heavy nuclei with large neutron fraction which is of relevance for astrophysical studies.

-In recent years, to overcome these problems in both theory and experiment, several attempts have been made to use ML algorithms on top of physics base models to predict the BE.
+In recent years, to overcome these problems in both theory and experiment, several attempts have been made to use ML algorithms on top of physics based models to predict the BE \cite{Gernoth1993,Athanassopoulos2004,Zhang2017,Utama2016,Niu2018}.
 In these approaches, some physics model is used to calculate the BE.
-The difference between this prediction and the experimentally observed values of BE forms the dataset which is then trained using ML algorithms.
-However, apart from the complexity of calculating the BE using some physics model, it is expected that these approaches will inherit some of the weaknesses of the model itself.
-In this paper, we take the next logical step on this road by eliminating the need of any base physics model.
+The difference between this prediction and the experimentally observed values of BE forms the data set which is then trained using ML algorithms.
+However, apart from the complexity of calculating the BE using some physics model, it is expected that these approaches will inherit some of the difficulties of the model itself.
+In this paper, we take the next logical step on this road by eliminating the base physics model and explore the limitations of using only ML algorithms.
 To the best of our knowledge, this has not been attempted in literature before.
-We take the AME2016 data \cite{Wang2017} and allow the ML algorithms predict the BE.
+We take the AME2016 data \cite{Wang2017} and allow the ML algorithms to predict the BE.
 This we do via a two step process: the BE is calculated using some ML algorithm and the error of this algorithm is further trained using another ML algorithm.
-We obtained the best results by using SVM as the base ML algorithm followed by 10 error training Random Forest algorithms.
+We have obtained the best results by using SVM as the base ML algorithm followed by 10 error training Random Forest algorithms.
 This model we denote as MIML model.
 A step by step exploration of various ML algorithms along with the justification of arriving at the best one is given in the paper to help starting researchers to stop taking ML algorithms as a black box.